-Lida Amiri is a poet currently based in Liverpool who performed a selection of her poetry in various performance spaces.
+Lida Amiri is a poet based in Liverpool who performed a selection of her poetry in various creative spaces.
 With her multilingual work, she explores political and personal matters.
-During the day-time, she is a PhD candidate aiming to defy Afghan stereotypes in a post-9/11 world.
+During the day-time, she is a scholar aiming to defy Afghan stereotypes in a post-9/11 world.

 Weird, are you?